When a pet wanders from home, it can be stressful. Here are some tips to help reunite you and your pet.

 Outside city limits, but within Yellowstone County:

-• Stray dogs picked up by Yellowstone County Animal Control (406-256-2958) will be brought to Yellowstone Valley Animal Shelter.
+- Stray dogs picked up by Yellowstone County Animal Control and Laurel Police Department will be brought to Yellowstone Valley Animal Shelter.
 County Animal Control typically does not pick up lost/stray cats found in the county.

-• Even if your pet goes missing from the county, we highly recommend filing a lost report with YVAS and following the steps below as these animals can make their way into city limits/YVAS.
+- Even if your pet goes missing from the county, we highly recommend filing a lost report with YVAS and following the steps below, as these animals can enter city limits/YVAS.

 Inside Billings city limits:

 If your pet is not at the shelter, you can fill out a Lost Pet Report.
-Lost Pet Reports can be filled out online, over the phone, or in person at YVAS.
 Even with a Lost Pet Report on file, we recommend coming to the shelter every couple of days to check for your pet.
-As you can imagine some pets look alike and you are the only one that can truly identify your pet.
+As you can imagine, some pets look alike, and you are the only one who can truly identify your pet.

-If you are on Facebook, join the group Lost/Found Pets of Billings MT, and create a post for your lost pet.
-This group has over 20,000 members and is a great tool for reuniting lost animals with their owners.
+If you are on Facebook, join Lost/Found Pets of Billings MT, and create a post for your lost pet.
+This group has over 20,000 members and is an excellent tool for reuniting lost animals with their owners.

 Post ads on Craigslist under the Community section in the “lost+found” and/or “pets” sections.

 Place a free lost/found ad in the Billings Gazette (406-657-1200) and the Thrifty Nickel (406-652-4740).
 Ads run for free for three days.
-Also, be sure to monitor these sections of the papers in case a good samaritan finds your animal and lists it as Found.
+Also, monitor these papers sections if a Good Samaritan finds your animal and lists it as Found.

 Create your own Lost Pet flyer or use an online template.
 If you would like to create your own flyer, visit this website for some helpful tips for creating an effective Lost Flyer.
 Post your flyers at grocery stores, community centers, veterinary offices, traffic intersections, pet supply stores, and around your neighborhood.